DinhHoangPhuc/QuanLyChiTieuNhom/README.md

 - LiveData and ViewModel from Android Architecture Components for managing UI-related data.
 - REST API calls and network operations handled by Retrofit and OkHttp.
 - Efficient image loading and caching using Glide.
-- Unit and instrumentation tests for reliability and performance.
-- Dependency and project configuration management using Gradle.

 ## Installation